Ruksana22/Power_Bi_Projects_Ruksana/NETFLIX_PROJECT/README.md

 The problem statement says that the renowned OTT platform, Netflix wants to increase its business in different countries.
 We are provided with the dataset which contains the movies and shows that are in Netflix.
 We have to analyse this data, generate insights on them and finally recommend those movies and shows that could help Netflix increase its profit in various countries.
 To achieve this goal, we have to first find out what drives profit growth in Netflix.
 Profit growth is driven through 2 factors, increase in revenue or decrease in company costs or both.
 Here, the problem statement is that we have to find out those movies/shows that could help accelerate business of Netflix.
 This makes us rule out the 2nd factor of decreasing the costs, because if we are aiming to increase the business by particularly focusing on the production of specific shows and movies in different countries, then we have to spend extra on marketing and operations costs, and for that decreasing costs is not an option.
 Therefore, we have to focus on increasing revenue by acquiring new customers or by increasing customer retention or both.
 To acquire new customers or to increase the customer retention rate, we have to figure out some critical aspects that affect the customer acquisition and retention.
 They are as follows:
+    .
+Runtime Hours
     •	What type/genre of movies are generally seen and rated higher in various countries?
 What is the watch time of these movies?
+    •	What type/genre of movies are generally seen and rated higher in various countries?
+What is the watch time of these movies?
+Total content - Total TV Shows and Total Movies, IMDB Average Ratings, Total content and count type by genre
+	•	What type/genre of movies are generally seen and rated higher in various countries?
+What is the watch time of these movies?
+Count of Runtime(in mintue) by production countries and Type
 	•	Which actors/actresses’ or director’s movies are preferred in various countries and globally?
 	•	Is the global trend shifting towards series from movies?
 If yes, then what all countries are the forerunner in it?
 	•	What type of movies/shows are watched by what age-group of people (demographics)?
 Also, what is the time each age-group of people spend on Netflix?
 	•	How has the number of movies released per year changed over the years?
+Total content release year and type

 	•	Does seasonality affects the users on Netflix?
 If yes, then in which season/month Netflix record the largest number of subscriptions?
+Total content by type -Show or movie
 	•	What all shows are binge-watched on Netflix?
-	•	Is there a possibility to enter new market/country?
-	•	Does discount on festivals increase the user inflow?
 	•	What are the evergreen shows i.e. shows that became superhit in the past?
 We will try to find the answers of most of these questions (as per the limitations of the data) through our exploratory data analysis, and will build our insights accordingly. link:https://colab.research.google.com/github/Shreyashgupta016/My-Projects/blob/main/Netflix_Project.ipynb/